Information about the popular Alpe Adria cycle path - with video

 On our cycling holiday from Villach - Grado - Trieste, you can look forward to the beautiful port city of Trieste and the cultural diversity in Tarvisio.

 Those who embark on the Alpe Adria adventure can really be proud of themselves because not everyone can say that they have cycled from the mighty Austrian Alps to the Italian Adriatic Sea.
 But if you decide to conquer the Alpe Adria route by bike, you must do it with a certain amount of comfort.
-The easiest way to do this is with Active on holiday!
-We are experts in our field and will turn your holiday into a wonderful memory in no time.

 We book the ideal hotels for you and provide you with the best travel documents and maps from Bikeline.
 We also deliver your luggage to your next accommodation punctually every day and are available every day if required via our service hotline.
 You can also rent well-maintained bicycles and/or E-bikes from us.